 Sleeping Beneath the Stars

 The Girl Scouts’ Astronomy Club created constellations using tiny light bulbs to create a planetarium-like ceiling in the common areas of the second floor.
 The constellations were later placed by hand by an electrician in a field of fiber optic lights.

 During construction, the Girl Scout girls put their hard hats on and plotted where to place animal footprints along the walking trails.

 “Everything I’ve learned from helping design and build Camp Trivera has helped shape what I may want to do in the future.”– Girl Scout, Lily Thompson

 Location perfectly suited to outdoor education

-Situated on 19 acres in Oklahoma City’s Adventure District, Camp Trivera’s proximity to the Oklahoma Zoo and Science Museum opens the opportunity for collaborative and educational efforts with the Girl Scouts.
-The heavily wooded site located off Northeast Lake is a prime location for on-site excursions including kayaking, camping, hiking or propelling across an 800-foot zipline.
+Our team completed a comparative site analysis at the beginning of the project to determine the perfect location for the Girl Scouts’ future camp.
+Ultimately, the Girl Scouts decided on a 19-acre site in Oklahoma City’s Adventure District.
+Camp Trivera’s proximity to the Oklahoma Zoo and Science Museum opens the opportunity for collaborative and educational efforts with the Girl Scouts.
+The heavily-wooded site located off Northeast Lake is a prime location for on-site excursions including kayaking, camping, hiking or propelling across an 800-foot zipline.

 Camp Trivera takes full advantage of its natural surroundings.
 The Girls Scouts took great effort in preserving trees during construction when they worked with the Oklahoma Forestry Service to identify and tag which trees to retain and which to remove.